 Some people suffer through this condition who don't gain significant amounts of weight because they are bulimic.
 Bulimia is the act of eating food and then purging yourself through vomiting.
 This is incredibly unsafe for your body, but it falls into the category of compulsive eating.
 No matter what type of compulsive eating disorder you are suffering from, it is important to seek out help when you can't get things under control.

 Simple Compulsive Eating Disorder Quiz

-If you haven't been diagnosed with a compulsive eating disorder and suspect that you may have one, then there are quizzes that you can take online.
+If you haven't been diagnosed with a compulsive eating disorder and suspect that you may have one, consult with your doctor or mental health professional to obtain insight and possible treatments.
 This certainly does not replace going to a real doctor and being assessed properly.
 It is a great idea to have an open and honest conversation about your eating habits and compulsions with your physician.
-Even so, you can use these simple quizzes to give yourself some information about whether or not you may have a problem.

-A compulsive eating disorder quiz will often consist of a series of questions about your eating habits.
+Consider your own eating habits and move toward self-awareness and self-compassion.
 Sometimes questions about what your mindset is like during your eating sessions will be included.
 If you answer yes to enough questions, then it is highly likely that you have an eating disorder of some kind.
 It's still important to keep in mind that you should see a real doctor to address your medical problems.

 - Do you feel a strong urge to eat that you cannot control?

 - Have you gone through periods of binge eating?

 - Do you continue to eat even when you feel like you're full?

 - Does eating in this way make you feel ashamed or depressed?